The Phynx

 The Phynx is a 1970 American comedy film directed by Lee H. Katzin about a rock and roll band named The Phynx and their mission in foreign affairs.
 The group is sent to Albania to locate celebrity hostages taken prisoner by Communists.
-Last part of the film, supposedly set in Albania, was filmed in Spanish city of Ávila, recognizable by its medieval walls.
+The last part of the film, supposedly set in Albania, was filmed in the Spanish city of Ávila, recognizable by its medieval walls.

 This turned out to be the final film appearance for several of the veteran performers in the cast, including Leo Gorcey, George Tobias and Marilyn Maxwell.